 Join a park ranger for an easy one mile hike down Turk's Cap Trail.
-This walk goes over some of the edible plants that grow along the trail.
-We will go over how to recognize the plants and prepare them.
+We will go over how to recognize the edible plants along the trail and prepare them.
 There will be no tasting or harvesting of plants on this walk.

 from 02:00 PM to 03:00 PM

 |Contact Name||Janelle Rand|